lucyshen7/QuizApp/README.md

 ## Welcome to our midterm project, **QuizApp!** 📚

-QuizApp is a full-stack multi-page quiz application built with Express.js, Node.js, PostgreSQL and CSS/Sass.
+QuizApp is a full-stack multi-page quiz application built with jQuery, Express.js, Node.js, PostgreSQL, and CSS/Sass.

 **QuizApp features:**
 - Ability to create and take a quiz